MRC always strives to maintain the highest standards of teaching and learning.

 If the student believes that he/she is eligible for a refund (excluding automatic refunds as per paragraph 3.2 (written request of withdrawal within 14 days is required)), he/she should refer to the College’s Student Complaint Procedures (https://mrcollege.ac.uk/apply-online/) and submit a claim.
 The claim will be reviewed according to the College’s policies and procedures.
 If a decision is made to refund the tuition fees to a student, the refund will be processed within 10 working days of a decision being made.
 Any refunds will be processed as per clause 3.5.

-The following College documents related to this policy are available at https://mrcollege.ac.uk/mrc-policies/
+The following College’s documents related to this policy are available on https://mrcollege.ac.uk/mrc-policies/